#Korsov

 "Tell me," he mutters.
 "Did you really think I’d forget about that unfinished conversation we had in the library?"

-The man scoffs at your feigned ignorance.
+The man scoffed at your feigned ignorance.

 “You may forget, but I never forget, little mouse.”
 Those abysmal eyes locked on yours.
 He reaches out and takes a stray lock of your hair, running it between his fingers slowly.
-You stiffen—the leather of his horse riding gloves almost touching your face.
+You stiffened—the leather of his horse riding gloves almost touching your face.

 “Again, does it matter how?
-The kids are safe in the Little Palace.”
+The children are safe in the Little Palace.”
 Your same response in the library weeks ago.
 The Black General is not satisfied with your vague answer and his hand moves from to your chin, tilting it up slightly so you’re looking directly at him.

 "I want to know."
 There was a not so subtle hint of force in his calm tone.
 Despite being so close to you that he could count your eyelashes, his gaze is intense and unyielding, trying to dig beneath your surface.

-“...
-Fine.
-With my hands,” you almost hiss out.
-That wasn’t a lie… exactly.
-You used your hands to manipulate energy, which knocked the holy soldier unconscious before the children could see anything.
+exactly.
+You used your hands to add some energy as you punched the drĂŒskelle, which knocked the holy soldier unconscious before the children could see anything.

-The general’s expression remains serious as he listens to your brief response.
+The General’s expression remains serious as he listens to your brief response.

 “I bribed them,” you say.
 Just like what the kids believed; you gave them gold and silver.
 If mind manipulation counted as bribing.